The complex Atrium Lower

-On this page: Bibliography Excavations The Villa dei Papiri complex The atrium area
+On this page: Bibliography Excavations The Villa dei Papiri complex Atrium part 1 Atrium part 2

 Barker E. R., 1908.
 Buried Herculaneum.
 London: A and C Black.